 We dare not overestimate the capabilities of AI.
 It will remain a tool that requires human input and guidance for it to benefit humanity.

-The Organic View
+The Organic View of the AI Future

 That brings us to the view of AI that is perhaps the most tempting to adopt, the organic view that jobs lost to AI will be negated by jobs that AI creates.
 In this view, too, the assumptions that underlie it are dangerous and must be tempered with reality if we are to face AI’s growth with minimal disruption.